Panic (The Smiths song): Certifications

+Cover versions

+"Panic" was covered by Carter the Unstoppable Sex Machine and included as a B-side to their single, "The Only Living Boy in New Cross".
+It was later included on their 1993 compilation album, This is the Sound of an Electric Guitar.

+"Panic" was covered by Pete Yorn and included on the album Live at The Roxy.

+"Panic" was covered by Ryan Adams as part of his Covers series, and was released as a single on streaming platforms.

+“Panic” was also covered by The Nolan Sisters.

 Appearances in media

 "Panic" appears in the 2004 film Shaun of the Dead and in "Hang the DJ", a 2017 episode of the television series Black Mirror.
 The latter episode takes its title from the chorus of the song.
-The song also appeared in the 1986 Italian horror sequel "Demons 2".
+The song also appeared in the 1986 Italian horror sequel Demons 2.

-The title of an episode of The Simpsons, "Panic on the Streets of Springfield" – which features parodies of Morrissey and The Smiths – is based on the lyrics of "Panic".
+The title of an episode of The Simpsons, "Panic on the Streets of Springfield" – which features parodies of Morrissey and the Smiths – is based on the lyrics of "Panic".